DEADLINE for Registration and Scholarship Applications

 Please contact our Admissions department for information on our continued interest list for out of year applications.

-Join us at our virtual events to discover an overview on Berkhamsted Sixth
+Join us at our upcoming events to discover more about Berkhamsted Sixth

 In order to gain admission to Berkhamsted Sixth, students require 43 points across their best 8 GCSE subjects with a minimum requirement of a Grade 6 in the subjects they wish to study.
 Please note that some subjects have a higher entry requirement than a 6 (please see the individual subject pages that follow for more details).
 It will also be necessary for students to be able to qualify to study 3 A Level subjects.